One of our favorite recent travel experiences was hugging a young panda at the Chengdu Research Base of Giant Panda Breeding in Chengdu, China.

 Readers what do you think-would you travel to Chengdu to hold a panda?

-Update: The Chengdu Research Base of Giant Panda Breeding is no longer offering this – but you can hug and hold a panda at the nearby Dujiangyan Panda Base right outside of Chengdu.
+Update: The Chengdu Research Base of Giant Panda Breeding is no longer allowing visitors to hold a panda – but you can hug and hold a panda at the nearby Dujiangyan Panda Base right outside of Chengdu.
 Click here for more information and to book.